 Places are available for external applicants.
 Places will be offered subject to appropriate, viable courses being available and students meeting the entry requirements.
 If the number of external applicants exceeds the number of places available, the over-subscription criteria for pupils entering Year 7 will apply.
 From November 1st 2019, external applicants may apply through the Start to Apply website.
 Log in details are usually provided by the school currently enrolled with.

-Current Year 11 students can either apply through the Leeds Pathways website or alternatively they can complete a Post 16 Application form, obtainable from the school.
+Current Year 11 students can apply by completing a Post 16 Application form, obtainable from the school.

 When we receive your application, you will then be invited in for a tour and informal interview.
 Application forms can either be sent via email (firstname.lastname@example.org) or handed in at the school reception.

 Students will be required to read and sign a Post 16 Partnership document.
 Any students who do not comply with the requirements of this document will be required to leave the school.

 Our Post 16 open evening for entry in September 2020 is on Tuesday 12th November 2019, starting at 6:30pm.

 Students applying for A Level courses should make an application appropriate to their target grades.
 Students expecting to gain all GCSE results (not including BTEC Courses) at Grade 5 and above should apply for 5 courses.
 They should show a preference for the first 4 and state which other course is their reserve.
 Students expecting to gain GCSE results (not including BTEC Courses) at mainly grade 4 should apply for 4 courses.
 They should show a preference for the first 3 and state which other course is their reserve.